Azores temperate mixed forests

 The Azores temperate mixed forests is a temperate broadleaf and mixed forests ecoregion of southwestern Europe.
 It encompasses the Azores archipelago in the Atlantic Ocean.
 These volcanic islands are an autonomous region of Portugal, and lie 1500 km west of the Portuguese mainland.

 Geography

 The Azores archipelago consists of nine main islands.
 The islands extend for more than 600 km (370 mi) in a northwest–southeast direction.
 The islands form three clusters.
 Flores and Corvo are to west; Graciosa, Terceira, São Jorge, Pico, and Faial are in the centre; and São Miguel, Santa Maria, and the Formigas islets are to the east.
 São Miguel is the largest of the islands, and most populous.

 The islands arise steeply from the sea.
 Mount Pico (2,351 m) on Pico is the highest peak in the Azores.

 Climate

 The islands have a temperate maritime climate, moderated by the Gulf Stream.
 Frosts don't occur below 500 meters elevation.
-The average temperature is 21 °C in the summer months, and 14.5 °C in the winter.
+The average temperature is 21 °C (70 °F) in the summer months, and 14.5 °C (58 °F) in the winter.